mark-wiemer/autohotkey-extension-pack/readme.md

 # AutoHotkey Extension Pack

+## Deprecated

+This extension pack is no longer maintained.
+AHK++ has all the functionality anyone should need :)

+## About

 A collection of VS Code extensions for AutoHotkey v1 and v2 development.
 This pack is designed to avoid conflicts with multiple extensions, please [report any conflicts](https://github.com/mark-wiemer-org/autohotkey-extension-pack/issues/new).

 ## Included extensions